-DL Hickey, PEng
+DL Hickey, PEna

-The Vice-President (Facilities and Operations) is responsible to ensure the University's long range plans with regards to real property, capital and infrastructure programs permit the University to achieve its strategic goals and purposes
+The Vice-President (Facilities and Operations) is responsible to ensure the University's long range plans and goals are supported through the strategic planning of land assets, capital and infrastructure, and the delivery of programs

-This portfolio includes real estate and development, project management, engineering and infrastructure, planning, utilities, sustainability, ancillaries: student residences, conference and hospitality services, parking and ONECard) and vehicle pool.
+This portfolio includes real estate and development, project management, engineering and infrastructure, facilities planning and design, a district energy plant, and a vehicle pool.
+Facilities and Operations is also responsible for ancillary services which includes student residences, conference and hospitality services, parking and ONECard.
+The Office of Sustainability and the Residence Life Program have joint oversight with the Office of the Provost.